mole99/ml_nlc/README.md

 To run most of the programs install the following dependencies:

-- Python > 3.5
+- Python >= 3.5
-- Tensorflow > 2.3.0
+- Tensorflow >= 2.3.0
 - NumPy
 - Matplotlib

-Install [spfpm](https://pypi.org/project/spfpm/) to run the script for quantizing the Neural Network.
+Install [spfpm](https://pypi.org/project/spfpm/) to run the script for quantizing the Neural Network in Python via fixed point arithmetic.

 ### Linux